Anonymous Fund

 Single-Event Grants

-Single-event grants provide funding for single events, such as a performance, a speaker, a conference.
-A letter of support from the department chair is required.
-Letters of support from partnering units, if applicable, may be included.
-Requests for single events planned during the period of November 2022 and May 2023 should be submitted by Monday, October 10, 2022.
-The deadline for single events planned during the period of June 2023 and October 2024 is Monday, April 10, 2023.
+Single-event grants provide funding for single events, such as a performance, a speaker, or a conference.
+A letter of support from the department chair or unit director is required.
+For joint events planned by one or more departments, letters of support from all relevant chairs or directors are required.
+Letters or PDF copies of emails of support from other units should only be included in cases where the support involves a financial or in-kind commitment; in these cases, please feel free to use this template.
+Requests for single events planned during the period of November 2024 and May 2025 should be submitted by Monday, October 14, 2024.
+The deadline for single events planned during the period of June 2025 and October 2025 is Monday, April 7, 2025.

 Block Grants

-Block grants support public programming, performances, and exhibitions that are essential to the core research, teaching, and outreach mission of arts and humanities academic departments as well as centers, institutes, museums, and presses.
+Block grants support public programming, performances, and exhibitions that 1.) are essential to the core mission of arts and humanities centers, institutes, museums, presses, academic departments and programs, and other units; and 2.) make a broad, substantial, and ongoing (either throughout the year or year after year) contribution to campus and community life and culture.
 Applicants for block grants should demonstrate how their request seeks support for academic programming with a pronounced public component and is essential to the unit’s core mission.
-Letters of support are required from the department chair or unit director.
-Letters of support from partnering units, if applicable, may be included.
+Letters of support are required from the chair or director.
+Letters or emails of support from other units should only be included in cases where the support involves a financial or in-kind commitment; please feel free to use this template.

 Emily Auerbach, Director of the Odyssey Program